Meet the new owners of The Woodside Hotel

 “We enjoy running the coffee shop but there isn’t enough there for us both to get something out of it.
 So we thought if the owner of the Woodside agreed to sell to us, we would give it a go.
 We know it is going to be a lot of hard work but we are looking forward to the challenge.”

-Lis and John hope to offer bar lunches and meals, as well as catering for functions like birthdays, weddings and business conferences.
+Lis and John, who have lived in Aberdour for 21 years, hope to offer bar lunches and meals, as well as catering for functions like birthdays, weddings and business conferences.

 They are also currently taking bookings for Christmas lunches.